-- 99. The assurance practitioner shall prepare documentation in accordance with ASAE 3000.45 In documenting the nature, timing and extent of procedures performed as required by ASAE 3000, the assurance practitioner shall record: (Ref: Para.
-A151) - (a) the identifying characteristics of the controls being tested; - (b) who performed the work and the date such work was completed; and - (c) who reviewed the work performed and the date and extent of such review. - 100.
-If the assurance practitioner uses specific work of the internal audit function, the assurance practitioner shall document the conclusions reached regarding the evaluation of the adequacy of the work of the internal audit function, and the procedures performed by the assurance practitioner on that work.
+- The assurance practitioner shall prepare documentation in accordance with ASAE 3000.45 In 99. documenting the nature, timing and extent of procedures performed as required by ASAE 3000, the assurance practitioner shall record: (Ref: Para.
+A151) - (a) the identifying characteristics of the controls being tested; - who performed the work and the date such work was completed; and (b)

+See ASAE 3000, paragraph 78.
 See ASAE 3000, paragraphs 79-83.